The Evolution of Smartphones: Past to Future

 • QWERTY keyboards for emailing on the go.

-• Cameras for casual snapshots (1–2 megapixels, grainy by today’s standards).
+• Cameras for casual snapshots with resolution that was grainy by modern standards.

-• Basic app ecosystems, mostly for enterprise use.
+• Basic app ecosystems, mostly designed for enterprise use.

-• App Store (2008): Suddenly, third-party developers could build tools for everything from gaming to banking.
+• App Stores: Suddenly, third-party developers could build tools for everything from gaming to banking.

-• Touch-first design: Made phones accessible to everyone, not just tech-savvy users.
+• Touch-first design: This made phones accessible to everyone, not just tech-savvy users.

 • Biometrics: Fingerprint scanners and face recognition improved security.